yashughade10/codedamn-100DaysOfFrontend/README.md

 To get started, follow these steps:

 1. Clone or download this repository to your local machine.
-2. Open index.html in your preferred web browser.
+2. Open html files in your preferred web browser.

 <h2>Challenge Progress</h2>
 <h3>Day 1:</h3> Created a simple HTML page layout with semantic elements and a navigation menu.